Search

 • 1 tablespoon red wine vinegar

-• 1/2 cup chopped herbs (I used a combo of mint, cilantro, and parsley)
+• 1/2 cup chopped herbs (green onion, cilantro, parsley)

 • 1/4 teaspoon sea salt